aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 # }
 ```

-Try submitting `rnatoy` and `blast-example` workflows to the Batch-squared architecture.
+Now try submitting `rnatoy` and `blast-example` workflows to the Batch-squared architecture.

 #### Getting workflow logs